Tabular View

 Usage data has been pulled into the Cloud Cost Optimization backend since April 1, 2019.
 It is possible to see some usage data from before that date if an organization has had its bill reprocessed since then.
 Usage data from before April 1, 2019 may not be complete.

-To get to the level of detail that is necessary to compare costs, you can select up to 5 criteria in the Group By function.
-When the ‘+’ is clicked, a drop-down menu appears, so you can choose from the options in the table below.
+To get to the level of detail that is necessary to compare costs, you can select up to 10 criteria in the Group By function.
+When the ‘+’ is clicked, a dropdown list appears, so you can choose from the options in the following table.

 Group By Filter Criteria in Tabular View